GinoCaputo/wc-counter/README.md

 ```
 # wc-counter

-An counter example of web component developed with Vue 3 and Pinia.
+A counter example of web component developed with Vue 3 and Pinia.

 The state management was taking as a guideline this tutorial: